 Owning a home is not a right.

-Pre-2008, too many people, who really couldn’t afford to, bought homes.
+Pre-2008, too many people, who really couldn't afford to, bought homes.
+As a result, we went through a devastating global financial crisis.
 While we can certainly blame lenders for lowering their credit standards and coming up with creative mortgages to entice unwary borrowers, we should also not shirk responsibility for our decisions.

-The easy way to save homebuyers from potential loss and save the economy from potential catastrophe is to not take out a mortgage until you have a credit score of 720 or higher, instead of the current 620 or higher.
-This way, if things go south, default rates won’t increase as much as they would for borrowers with lower credit scores.
+The easy way to save homebuyers from potential loss and save the economy from potential catastrophe is to not take out a mortgage until you have a credit score of 720 or higher.
+The current minimum credit score to buy a home of 620 or higher is too low.
+This way, if things go south, default rates won't increase as much as they would for borrowers with lower credit scores.

 Since 2012, the housing market has had a tremendous bull run.
 There should be no urgency to buy a home at near record-high prices without the best mortgage terms.
 Instead, I would work to improve your credit score to 720+ before applying for a mortgage.